DenisLabrecque/jQuery-UI-Fixed-for-3.5.1/README.md

 # Fix jQuery 3.5.1 Migrate Warnings for jQuery UI 1.12.1
 jQuery UI releases have gone stagnant since 2017.
-For that reasons, they contain deprecations of jQuery.
+Therefore, they contain deprecations of jQuery.
 The goal of this is just to correct those statements that need fixing, and change nothing else.
 These are the warnings:

     JQMIGRATE: jQuery.expr[':'] is deprecated; use jQuery.expr.pseudos